milewski/awesome-solana-ai-projects/README.md

 # Awesome Solana AI Projects

-A curated list of amazing Solana-based projects leveraging Artificial Intelligence.
+A curated list of awesome Solana-based projects that leverage Artificial Intelligence or contribute to building infrastructure for AI applications.

 > [!IMPORTANT]
 > The Solana ecosystem often faces FUD caused by meme projects with no real foundation.